 You are here:

-In this article we set out the requirements from the Department for Education (DfE)'s statutory guidance on the constitution of governing boards in maintained schools.
+The information below is based on the Department for Education's (DfE)'s statutory guidance on the constitution of governing boards in maintained schools.

-All parents or carers of registered pupils at the school at the time of a parent governor election are eligible to become parent governors, unless they are:
+All parents or carers of registered pupils at the school are eligible to stand in a parent governor election.

 - All natural (biological) parents, whether they are married or not